Domain VI: Implement and Evaluate Culturally Responsive and Socially Just Change Processes

 - [Name of drawing], what is the first and smallest sign that you are present in [client]?

 - [Name], when did you first enter [client’s] life?

-- [Name], has there been early seedlings of you even earlier in [client’s] life?
+- [Name], were there small seedlings of you even earlier in [client’s] life?

 - [Name], in what ways do you serve [client]?

 - [Name], in what contexts are you most likely to come to the forefront in [client’s] life?

 - [Name], are there things that happen that decrease your presence in [client’s] life?

 - [Name], are there things that happen that increase your presence in [client’s] life?

 - [Name], what cultural discourses, images, or stories bolster your power in [client’s] life?